boolean-uk/csharp-api-cinema-challenge/api-cinema-challenge/api-cinema-challenge/Epic and Userstories.md

 6. **Record Customer Purchases**
    - *As an admin*, so I can track customer habits, I want to save customer purchases in a record.

+  ## Features
+ - Customers: CRUD /customers - DONE
+- Movies: CRUD /movies - DONE
+- Screens: CRUD /screens - DONE
+- Screenings: CRUD /screenings
+- Bookings: Create / Delete-> /bookings
+	(you should be able to create a new booking where you specify )

+		a) the screening,
+		b) the number of tickets,
+		c) for extra challenge a list of seat row + number)
+- Optional challenge: Seats: CRUD /seats